 Flowsana consists of five different types of workflows that you can apply to any of your projects.

-Each type of workflow has its own section here in the Knowledgebase with information on how it operates.
+Each type of workflow has its own section here in the Knowledge Base with information on how it operates, plus more information can be found in the Additional FAQs section.
 Please see those sections for more details.

 This type of workflow is simple: If you change the Due Date of a task in the project, and that task has dependent tasks, the Start and Due Dates of all of those dependent tasks will be automatically shifted the same number of days that you moved the initial task.